Bluiss/office-quiz-pp2/README.md

 ### Frameworks, Libraires & Programs

-- Balsamiq - Used to create wireframes.
+- Figma - Used to create wireframes.
 - Git - For version control.
 - Github - To save and store the files for the website.
 - Google Fonts - To import the fonts used on the website.